Adult guidance workers help people think about their career, and learning and training opportunities

 Responsibilities

-- provide clients with advice in person, via email or the telephone
+• provide advice to clients in person, via email, online or over the telephone

-- manage a caseload, which is often comprised of a particular client group
+• manage a caseload that often consists of a specific client group

-- at times work with hard to reach or marginalised groups, including unemployed or disabled people, adults with health and social needs or learning difficulties, and people with few educational qualifications
+• support marginalised or hard to reach groups, including unemployed or disabled individuals, adults with health and social needs or learning difficulties, and those with few educational qualifications

-- conduct interviews, and design and deliver group sessions aimed at building employability skills
+• conduct assessments and interviews and design, as well as deliver, group sessions aimed at building employability skills

-- use a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools
+• use a variety of assessment tools, such as personality tests, computer-based interest guides, skills inventories and diagnostic tools

-- refer clients to other agencies, such as government agencies, training providers or specialist organisations, and advocate where necessary
+• refer clients to other agencies, such as government agencies, training providers or specialist organisations, and advocate for them where necessary

-- secure, carry out and monitor contracts, such as the National Careers Service
+• secure, carry out and monitor contracts, such as those from the National Careers Service

 Salary